erankirsh100/Skills-to-Success-LinkedIn-Profile-Enhancer/README.md

 ## 📖 Usage Instructions

-1. Run `Kmeans_comunities_and_data_Analysis.ipynb` to cluster job-related data.
+1. Run `Kmeans_comunities_and_data_Analysis.ipynb` to cluster profiles and get insights.
 2. Use `Skills_retrieval.ipynb` to extract relevant skills from clustered job roles.
-3. Execute `Evaluation_file.ipynb` to assess the extracted skills' relevance.
+3. Execute `Evaluation_file.ipynb` to assess the extracted skills' relevance and importance.

 Ensure all required datasets are correctly linked and update parameters as needed to refine results.